Liverpool Responds: How Liverpool restarted live events

 Join us as we discuss the socioeconomic and health challenges raised by the pandemic with key organisations from across the Liverpool City Region.

 Join our expert panel chaired by Liverpool graduate and ITV Granada Reports presenter Ann O'Connor, as they discuss what life will look like outside the European Union.

-Liverpool Responds: Enabling Diversity and Equality
+Liverpool Responds: Enabling Diversity, Equality and Inclusion - (catch-up)